"Earth Called The Comet" - A Night Orbiting Johnny Marr

 Closing the chapter on Comet did mean opening with 'The Tracers'; its rollicking rhythms and "woo-woo"'s setting the evening's course for the fast and the celebratory.
 'Bigmouth' struck again (early), before Marr launched into the catchy non-album single from this past September, 'Jeopardy'.

-Stage presence can be tricky for lead guitar-singers, doubly so for ones like Marr more accustomed to laying down riffs than convincing vocals.
+Stage presence can be tricky for lead guitar-singers, doubly so for ones like Marr, who are more accustomed to laying down riffs than convincing vocals.

 'New Dominions' pulsed with krautrock beats, violent slashes of guitar noise, and nihilistic lyrics (“If I could do anything/I'd burn up faster/A fast track through to a new dominion/Don't go to no paradise after").
 For those expecting to bop along to four-on-the-floor guitar pop, this must've been a rude awakening, or a challenge to accept.